 Even if transparency and accountability have been broadly studied, defined and included into various frameworks, their relationship is still difficult to establish and to theoretically define.
-The attempts of Hood (2010), Meijer (2014) and Fox (2007) have revealed themselves to be first stones put towards a better understanding of a very complex relationship that can be approached from various angles.
-In this paper, Fox's framework has been preferred to study four specific cases of release of information in Switzerland.
-Based on a selected review of literature, the authors have amended the framework in order to obtain a more precise analysis of the relationship between transparency and accountability in the Swiss context.
-Focusing on the results of this study, one can notice that the introduction of a new parameter such as the content of information transforms Fox's framework into a more refined version exemplified through the various cases selected by the authors.
+The attempts of Fox (2007), Hood (2010) and Meijer (2014) have revealed themselves to be first stones put towards a better understanding of a very complex relationship that can be approached from various angles.
+In this paper, Fox's framework has been preferred for the study of four specific cases of release of information in Switzerland.
+Based on a selected review of literature, the authors have amended the framework in order to obtain a more precise analysis of the relationship between transparency and accountability in the Swiss context, also briefly presented.
+Focusing on the results of this study, one can notice that the introduction of the content of information variable transforms Fox's framework into a more refined version exemplified through the various cases selected by the authors.

-The authors are aware of the fact that alternative frameworks exist and may also be eligible for further research, such as Hood's framework.
+The authors are aware of the fact that alternative frameworks exist and may also be eligible for further research, such as Hood's (2010) framework.
 In this regard, the article from Ferry et al. (2015) proves to be relevant and shows that applications from this framework can lead to interesting conclusions, especially in the field of finance.
 In addition to the limit expressed above, some other factors that could be either internal or external can also have a potential influence on the framework and transform it significantly.
 It is the case of factors such as the political system (democracy or totalitarian system) as expressed in the book chapter of Warren (2014) or the article of Gélineau (2007).
+Moreover, political accountability differs among parliamentary and presidential systems.
+In other words, transparency and accountability can vary according to the prevailing political regime, and this may affect their relationship.
 The political context may also have an influence, depending on the timing.
-If people working in the administration are facing a forthcoming election in a certain period of time, their behavior may change accordingly and lead to release of information or sanctions that would not necessarily happen in other circumstances.
+If people working in the administration are facing a forthcoming election in a certain period of time, their behavior may change accordingly and lead to the release of information or sanctions that would not necessarily happen under other circumstances.
 Finally, the level of citizens' trust can also have an influence on accountability, showing that transparency is not the only factor impacting the level of accountability (Greiling, 2014).
+Therefore, trust may be used as a variable impacting the relationship between transparency and accountability.
 All these factors could enrich the framework presented above and give food for thought.

-Keeping in mind that this article only deals with the Swiss case, it would be interesting to broaden the field of analysis and try to apply Fox's amended framework to other cases in other countries.
+Keeping in mind that this article only deals with Swiss cases, it would be interesting to broaden the field of analysis and try to apply Fox's amended framework to other cases in other countries.
 The paper also focuses on four specific cases, leaving much space for questions.
-In order to carry out a systematic research and collect more data, a quantitative study would certainly prove relevant.
+In order to carry out a larger research and collect more data, a quantitative study would certainly prove relevant.
+For instance, more cases could be considered, enabling researchers to compare similar situations in several countries, taking into account contextual particularities.
+We would also like to attach importance to the need for a systematic study on how concepts interact, at least as a first step to go beyond the normative point of view which positively associates transparency and accountability all the time.
+However, it seems extremely difficult to aim for universal definitions, because of cultural differences.
 The authors hope that this framework will be useful for future studies on the matter and look forward to contributing to the development of this field of research.